joshcanhelp/auth0-config-demo-modules/src/validate/README.md

 - **Important**: Issues that **should be** corrected but may have an allowable edge case
 - **Recommended**: Issues that affect maintainability or complexity but are not security problems
 - **Informational**: Things to note that may not be issues

+## Listing available validations

+Run `npm run validate:list` to see every validation code, grouped by entity and sorted by level, along with a description of what each one checks.